10 Reasons Why Creeping Fig (Ficus pumila) is Dying & How to Revive It

 How to fix it

-• Keep your Creeping Fig away from cold drafts emanating from windy doors, drafty windows, air conditioning units among others.
+• Keep your Creeping Fig away from sources of drafts like windy doors, drafty windows, AC units hot air vents, stoves, heat sources among others.

 You liked it?
 Share on social media.